ontio-cyano/integration-docs/en/WalletDocking-scan-qrcode_en.md

 ```
+>> When invoking contract, if the payer is not filled in the QR code, it should be filled in by the wallet.
+If the payer is filled in the QR code, the wallet should verify that it is same with the asset address of the wallet.

 Provider builds a transaction and user signs it.
 Then Provider pre-executes the transaction and user confirms.
 Next, Provider sends it to the blockchain, and a transaction hash wil be returned.
 Finally, it posts transaction hash to callback url.